 Lemon trees can do very well in pots and containers.
 They require a closer eye on the water requirements as they can dry out more quickly than garden-grown trees.

-Consider a dwarf lemon tree or find a variety that does well by being kept pruned under 2m such as Meyer.
+When growing lemon trees in pots, consider a dwarf lemon tree or find a variety that does well by being kept pruned under 2m.
+Growing a Meyer lemon tree is a good choice for pots.

 They will need a pot or container large enough to allow room for growth.